CSI: Hard Evidence: Case 3: Shock Rock

 The bodies of four members of a rock band called Bullet Train are found electrocuted.
 The player works with Warrick Brown in this case.

 The band members each have a record, except for the young singer.
-The suspects are the band's roadie/sound-tech, who was picked on by the band, his current lover, who is the band's second choice for a singer, the band's hateful manager, and Bullet Train's ex-singer, who was also the ex-wife of the lead guitar player.
+The suspects are the band's roadie/sound-tech, who was picked on by the band; his current lover, who is the band's second choice for a singer, the band's hateful manager, and Bullet Train's ex-singer, who was also the ex-wife of the lead guitar player.
 The evidence eventually reveals the roadie's lover seduced him into killing the band so she could take over as the lead singer.

 Case 4: In Your Eyes

-An eye surgeon originally from India was brutally killed in his own home.
-The only witness is his blind wife.
-After realizing the wife's alibi has holes in it, she becomes a suspect along with the victim's daughter and his partner at work, whom the victim was forcing his daughter to marry.
+Dr. Pradyut Bandereet, an eye surgeon originally from India, is brutally killed in his own home.
+The only witness is his blind wife, Amita.
+After realizing Amita's alibi has holes in it, she becomes a suspect along with the victim's daughter Adya and his business partner Aadarsh Diwan, whom Pradyut was forcing Adya to marry.
 The player works with Greg Sanders in this case.
-The wife turns out to be the murderer because both she and her daughter were suffering from her husband's constant attempts to control them both.
+Amita turns out to be the murderer because she and Adya were suffering from Pradyut's constant attempts to control them both.
+Adya also confesses to the murder, but the evidence supports Amita's story.